-Instructors: Casey, Midekisa Introduction to Geographic Information Systems for Public Health: Read Less [-] PB HLTH W272C Applied Spatial Data Science for Public Health 3 Units Terms offered: Spring 2022, Spring 2021, Spring 2020 This course will cover the theory and methods behind the analysis of patterns of health and disease in space.
+Instructors: Casey, Midekisa Introduction to Geographic Information Systems for Public Health: Read Less [-] PB HLTH W272C Applied Spatial Data Science for Public Health 3 Units Terms offered: Spring 2023, Spring 2022, Spring 2021 This course will cover the theory and methods behind the analysis of patterns of health and disease in space.
 Students will increase their proficiency in the application of Geographic Information Systems (GIS) to public health data, and will learn how to perform a wide variety of space and space-time analyses.
 The course will introduce statistical techniques for describing, analyzing and interpreting layers of mapped health data, including the acquisition and classification of remote sensing data.
-Applied Spatial Data Science for Public Health: Read More [+] Hours & Format Fall and/or spring: 8 weeks - 6 hours of web-based lecture per week Online: This is an online course.
+Applied Spatial Data Science for Public Health: Read More [+] Objectives & Outcomes Course Objectives: Apply appropriate spatial statistics to diverse locational data: Describe several statistical techniques useful for analyzing and interpreting mapped data in public health applications; Describe the rationale for geographical analysis and spatial epidemiology: Formulate a research question that is answerable using spatial Identify strengths and weaknesses of mapped data and spatial analyses; Provide examples of impactful spatial analyses from the literature; Report results of spatial analyses in a manner that is clear and understandable to both technical and non-technical audiences.
+Rules & Requirements Prerequisites: Completion of PBHLTH W272A or permission of instructor is required to enroll in this course.
+Furthermore, this course requires extensive use of R. At least 50 hours of experience programming in R is strongly recommended.
+Similarly, this course will cover spatial regression analysis.
+As such, students are expected to be familiar with general linear regression Hours & Format Fall and/or spring: 8 weeks - 6 hours of lecture per week Online: This is an online course.